 Participants can choose from one of three research areas to explore (see below for more information).
 Each research area requires a diverse set of skills – from material science to art to signal processing to psychology.
-We are especially interested in students with sophomore- or junior-standing from across the College of Engineering and College of Liberal Arts.
+We are especially interested in students with sophomore- or junior-standing from across the College of Engineering, College of Science, College of Architecture, Planning, and Public Affairs, and College of Liberal Arts.

 Prior research experience is not needed, but a passion for making is strongly encouraged.
 We expect members of the program to be able to commit 10 hours/week of their time towards research and atelier projects, to help and support other UGRS participants, and to publish their work in the atelier through an open-source software/hardware repository, as an Instructable or Thing , or as a research product (e.g., peer-reviewed video, demo, poster, work-in-progress, or paper).

 Research credit is available.
-Only 10 positions will be made available for the Spring 2020 Cycle (please review application deadlines).
+Up to 10 positions will be made available for the Spring 2023 Cycle (please review application deadlines).
 Funded positions will be made available in the future, with special preference for atelier members.

 The application will ask you to provide:

 UGRS positions are available to currently enrolled UTA undergraduates.
 We are especially interested in participation from sophomore and junior-level standing students, especially students with interdisciplinary interests (e.g., double majors, minors, interdisciplinary research experience).
-A total of 10 positions will be available for Spring 2020.
-To promote interdisciplinarity, the following quotas are in place:
+Up to 10 positions will be offered for Spring 2023.

 Come be a part of an interdisciplinary research lab!